Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Introduction

 \paragraph{The zero-shot problem in drug discovery is equivalent to the library design problem.} In drug discovery, bioassays take the central role to determine the biological properties of a small molecule, such as inhibitory activity on a drug target in a wet-lab test.
+A drug target describes a protein whose activity is modulated by a small molecule, whereas a bioassay can measure multiple biological interactions not only constrained to a single protein.
 New bioassays are often developed with the aim to screen a large library of molecules for a particular activity on a drug target.
 At this initial phase, when a new bioassay has been developed, the \emph{library design problem} emerges in all drug discovery projects \citep{nicolaou2013multi}.
 The library design problem concerns how to select molecules to be screened without previous experience about the new bioassay \citep{hajduk2011question, dandapani2012selecting,irwin2006good}, and hence this constitutes a zero-shot prediction problem.
 A good selection of molecules will lead to a high number of active molecules, which can potentially be further developed into a drug.
 Therefore, this initial selection of molecules critically determines the success of a drug discovery project and is usually both time- and cost-intensive.
 The drug discovery process could be made more effective by improving the selection of molecules to be tested in a newly developed bioassay (Sec.~\ref{sec:relatedwork}), which could be tackled with activity prediction models that understand the description of the bioassay procedure.
 Therefore, we aim at enhancing activity prediction models with the ability to utilize human language.

 In summary, our \textbf{contributions} are the following: \begin{itemize} \itemsep0em \item We propose a new architecture for activity prediction that is able to condition on the textual description of the prediction task. \item In contrast to almost all previous approaches, we suggest the use of separate modules for chemical and natural language data. \item We propose a contrastive pre-training objective on information contained in chemical databases as training data.
 This data contains orders of magnitudes more chemical structures than contained in biomedical texts \item We show that our approach allows for zero-shot activity prediction, yields transferable representations, and improves predictive performance on few-shot benchmarks and zero-shot experiments. \item From a more general perspective, our results show how ML models in application domains can be enhanced with an inferface with human language (Sec.~\ref{sec:discussion}). \end{itemize}